JAForbes/blog/posts/node-scripting-tips.md

 # Using node.js as a scripting language.

 node isn't the first language people think of for day to day scripting tasks.
 Usually python is recommended, maybe bash.
-I think there's some good reasons for this notion; node is async by default which can make simple operations seem convoluted or complex.
+I think there's some good reasons for this notion - node is async by default which can make simple operations seem convoluted or complex.
 But it's not bad, it's just different.
 So today I want to share some of the tricks I've learned to make the most of JS as a general purpose scripting tool.

 ## Node is a facilitator.